-|Burgum Hall||Seim Hall||Niskanen Hall|
+|Churchill Hall||Seim Hall||Niskanen Hall|

-|Dinan Hall||Pavek Hall|
+|Dinan Hall||Sevrinson Hall|

-|Reed/Johnson Halls||Thompson Hall|
+|Reed/Johnson Halls||Pavek Hall|

-|Stockbridge Hall||Cater Hall|
+|Stockbridge Hall||Thompson Hall|

 Amenities and Features

-Rates for the upcoming year are posted in March.
+Rates for the upcoming year are typically posted in March.
 View rates for residence halls and apartments here.

 On-Campus Living Requirement